 - Forbes – 3 Powerful Skills You Must Have to Succeed in Sales

-- Sales Force Blog Post – 4 Keys to Epic Sales Success This Yea
+- Sales Force Blog Post – 4 Keys to Epic Sales Success This Year

-In 2005 I read Dave Kurlan’s book Baseline Selling.
+In 2005, I read Dave Kurlan’s book, Baseline Selling.
 Dave took the fundamentals of effective selling and used the baseball diamond and baseball terminology to explain his sales process.
-He have If you think about baseball, or look at old baseball videos or pictures you will find that today the game is essentially exactly the same game that was formulized in New York about 1840.
+If you think about baseball, or look at old baseball videos or pictures, you will find that the game today is essentially exactly the same game that was formalized in New York about 1840.

-I am convinced that the ‘game’ of selling is exactly the same game that Frank Bettger (Author of How I Raised Myself From Failure to Success in Selling) was playing in 1952.
-I read this book over 15 years ago but I didn’t know this fact about Frank until today – He play professional baseball for the St. Louis Cardinals.
-With that in mind let’s stick with the baseball theme.
+I am convinced that the “game” of selling is exactly the same game that Frank Bettger (Author of How I Raised Myself From Failure to Success in Selling) was playing in 1952.
+I read his book over 15 years ago, but I didn’t know this fact about Frank until today – he played professional baseball for the St. Louis Cardinals.
+With that in mind, let’s stick with the baseball theme.

-The Rules of The Game For Successful Selling (even today
+The Rules of the Game for Successful Selling

-- When the 1st base coach is waving you to keep going, go to second base.
-When you find out that your prospect has a ‘have to fix’ problem that doesn’t mean you try and steal home.
+- When the 1st base coach is waving for you to keep going, go to second base.
+When you find out that your prospect has a “have-to-fix-problem”, that doesn’t mean you try and steal home.
 Go to second and make sure they have the money to fix the problem.
 Go to 3rd to make sure they are committed to investing the time, money or resources to fix the problem.
-Before you head for home make sure you can score when you get there – the prospect is committed to making a decision.
+Before you head for home, make sure you can score when you get there – the prospect is committed to making a decision.